-For example, if your row is day of the week and column is video name, this heat map will tell you which video was played the most, and on which day of the week did this happen.
+For example, if your row is day of the week and your column is video name, this heat map tells you which video was played the most and on which day of the week it happened.

 This is best for analyzing outliers in any column.

-For example, if your row is day of the week and column is video name, this heat map will tell you which video was played the most on each day of the week.
+For example, if your row is day of the week and your column is video name, this heat map tells you which video was played the most on each day of the week.

 This is best for analyzing outliers in any row.

-For example, if your row is day of the week and and column is video name, this heat map will tell you on which day of the week, each video has performed well.
-Game of Thrones performs best on Sundays, whereas Friends works best on Saturdays.
+For example, if your row is day of the week and and your column is video name, this heat map tells you on which day of the week each video has performed well.
+Game of Thrones performs best on Sundays whereas Friends works best on Saturdays.

-For example, if your row is day of the week and column is video name, you might see that the performance of Game of Thrones peaks around Sunday/Monday.
-Game of Thrones is a lot lower for the rest of the week, as compared to the consumption of Friends, Prison Break, and Breaking Bad, which are all consistent across the week.
+For example, if your row is day of the week and your column is video name, you might see that the performance of Game of Thrones peaks around Sunday/Monday.
+Game of Thrones is a lot lower for the rest of the week as compared to the consumption of Friends, Prison Break, and Breaking Bad which are all consistent across the week.

-Best for – Visualizing categorical or qualitative data over time.
-Example: if your row is day of the week, and column is video name.
-You will see how the consumption of Game of Thrones has been over the week.
+For example, if your row is day of the week and your column is video name, you can see how the consumption of Game of Thrones has been over the week.

 This is best for visualizing the change of variables over time.
 Since all lines are plotted on the same graph, this visualization helps you determine the relationship between different variables.

-Similar to Line charts, but better for analyzing part to whole relationships.
+While similar to line charts, this is better for analyzing part to whole relationships.